codeovni/spoonge/README.md

 It also has other internal features such as:

+- Ticket system with channels
-- Slash commands
+- New discord slash commands (/)
 - Welcome and leave messages
-- Advanced auto-moderation and
+- Advanced auto moderation
-- GhostPing messages auto-ban
+- Auto ban GhostPing messages
-- Multi-language support
+- Multi language support
 - Reaction roles
 - Giveaways
 - And much more!